IBM/nagios-for-i/README.md

 ## Description
 Nagios provides enterprise-class Open Source IT monitoring, network monitoring, server and applications monitoring.<br>
 We provide several customized plugin for monitoring IBM i systems.<br>
-You could refer to the [wiki](https://www.ibm.com/support/pages/node/1274296/ ) for more details.
+You could refer to the [this link](https://www.ibm.com/support/pages/node/1274296/ ) for more details.
 <br><br>
 The nagios plugin for i has two methods.
 * You can run the plugin with a daemon server to handle and dispatch the request to worker thread.<br>